City Guide for: Darwin, Northern Territory, Australia

 Best Time to Visit

 The best time to visit Darwin is during the dry season, which runs from May to September.
-During this time, the weather is warm and sunny with low humidity, making it ideal for exploring the city and surrounding national parks.
-The wet season (October to April) is characterized by high humidity, heavy rainfall, and the risk of cyclones, which can make travel more challenging.
+This period offers pleasant temperatures, low humidity, and minimal rainfall, making it ideal for outdoor activities and exploring the region's national parks.
+The wet season (October to April) is characterized by high humidity, heavy rainfall, and the risk of cyclones, which can disrupt travel plans.

 Transportation